-On average, director compensation decreased year-overyear.
+On average, director compensation decreased while the median stayed the same, as the company that was used for median saw its fees stay flat year-over-year.
 As many of the board retainer reductions that occurred in 2020 were temporary, we expect board compensation to stabilize or increase in the near future with cash and/or equity retainers being restored to pre-pandemic levels.

-On average, cash fees comprise 58 percent of a director's total compensation package.
+On average, cash fees comprise 46 percent of a director's total compensation package.
 The charts to the right show the proportion of compensation delivered in cash fees (board retainers, committee retainers, meeting fees, etc.) and equity for the chair / lead director and the other directors, respectively.